sefffal/PlanetOrbits.jl/README.md

 All the helper functions should work without any heap allocations when using standard numeric types.

-Several parameters are pre-calculated when creating a KeplerianElements object.
+Several parameters are pre-calculated when creating a VisualElements object.
 There is therefore a slight advantage to re-use the same object if you are sampling many positions from the same orbital elements (but we are only talking nanoseconds either way).